sdsgisd/HGF/readme.md

 -: Deflate a bubble.

 m: Change rendering mode.
-o: Write files saving the state, containing information of mesh (.obj), labels (_flabel.txt) and constrained vertices (_constvertex.txt).
+o: Save the state as files containing information of mesh (.obj), labels (_flabel.txt) and constrained vertices (_constvertex.txt).
+O: Save the state as above, but with ghost vertices and faces.

 h: Switch flow to heyperbolic mean curvature flow / volume preserving hyperbolic mean curvature flow shift+w: save the screenshot.